 Guardiola charged with improper conduct after Liverpool defeat

-Manchester City manager Pep Guardiola has been charged with improper conduct after being sent to the stands in Tuesday's 2-1 Champions League defeat by Liverpool, UEFA said on Wednesday.

-REUTERS: Manchester City manager Pep Guardiola has been charged with improper conduct after being sent to the stands in Tuesday's 2-1 Champions League defeat by Liverpool, UEFA said on Wednesday.
+LAUSANNE: Manchester City manager Pep Guardiola has been charged with improper conduct after being sent to the stands in Tuesday's (Apr 10) 2-1 Champions League defeat by Liverpool, UEFA said on Wednesday.

 Guardiola protested about forward Leroy Sane's disallowed goal at the end of the first half in the quarter-final second leg and was dismissed by referee Antonio Mateu Lahoz.